Index

 * The giant bagpipes spider crawling menacingly over a terrified Tim before Graeme blasts the wind out of it with a shotgun.

-* Their attempts to prove that they are Scottish to the Tourist Board operator, including all sorts of Scottish clichés and a rousing rendition of Roamin' in the Gloamin' with a loud "MacHoots!" to finish.
+* The Goodies' attempts to prove that they are Scottish to the Tourist Board operator, including all sorts of Scottish clichés (such as "Hoots Mon", "Noo for Auld Lang Syne" and "It's a braw bricht moonlicht nicht tonicht.") and a rousing rendition of Roamin' in the Gloamin' with a loud "MacHoots!" to finish.
 The poor chappie watches the routine with a thoroughly incredulous look on his face, then mutters "Ye must be English tourists, 'ey!?"

-* Upon asking the tourist operator if he had ever seen Nessie, he dims the lights and scares the daylights out of them with a fearsome story about the huge monster devouring its prey right before his very eyes.
+* Upon asking the tourism operator if he had ever seen Nessie, he dims the lights and scares the daylights out of the Goodies with a fearsome story about the huge monster with "slavering jaws" devouring its prey and "spitting out the bones like grape pips" right before his very eyes.
 He then puts the lights back on, picks his nose and remarks "Of course, I could have been mistaken!"

-* Various cameos including Bill being left in just his undies and a sporran after his diving suit explodes, Nessie almost devouring Graeme and the signwriter changing his 'humps' sign to a monster sign as the Goodies ride past with Nessie in tow.
+* Various cameos including Bill being left in just his undies and a red sporran after his diving suit explodes, Nessie almost devouring Graeme just before being captured and the signwriter changing his 'humps' sign to a monster sign as the Goodies ride past with Nessie in tow.

 GUEST STARS